 Change up your Friday night routine by heading down to one of these whisky bars – and we’re not talking bars that so happen to serve whisky.
 These are full-blown experts in whisky.
 Most have whisky flights for you to savour the smoky palate, all while you’re enjoying the underground vibes.

-1. The Whiskey Library at Hotel Vagabond – over 1,000 whiskies from around the world
+1. The Whiskey Library – Over 1,000 whiskies from around the world

 Image credit: The Whiskey Library